LanceJZ/Asteroids-Reimagined/README.md

 Fixed UFO shot not getting destroyed when player hit/shield hit.
 Fixed player homing mines chasing Death Star no matter how far away it was.
 Fixed Enemy firing many missiles at once suddenly.
-Boss did not spawn for wave 5, game in unable to complete.
+Fixed Boss did not spawn for wave 5, game in unable to complete.
+Fixed Enemy Two that drops mines, after wave ten would drop a mine every frame after the first time.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.